You will need

 12. Set the to field to the Mobile Phone dynamic content, the from field to your SMS Business Account.

 13. Set the text to your desired SMS message.
 You can use dynamic content to autofill data.
 For example, with a combination of typing and dynamic content, you can automatically thank for the phone call.

 Congratulations on completing your Flow!

 The main power of the tyntec SMS Business connector is that you can use it alongside any connector (Sharepoint, for example) that is in Power Automate.
-Using the Common Data Service you can access any entity within your Dynamics environment.
+Using the Microsoft Dataverse you can access any entity within your Dynamics environment.

 If you would like to scale the capabilities of this flow, it could be a good idea to add analytics to it.
 Each time you use the SMS message action the Flow receives a messageId dynamic content as response.

-Using the action Status Check with the messageId returns you the status of your message (for reference, look at the API docs).
-You can save the response from the Status Check within a custom entity or attach it as a note to the Contact using the Create a record action or the Update a record action.
+Using the action Status Check with the messageId returns you the status of your message (for reference, look at the API Reference).
+For example you can save the response from the Status Check within a custom entity or attach it as a note to the Contact.